dgromer/PeakMan/README.md

 ## Building from source

-If you want to build PeakMan from source you need Qt 5.x ([qt.io](http://www.qt.io/download/)).
-On Windows, be sure to install gcc together with Qt.
-On Mac OS X you need to have Xcode installed.
+If you want to build PeakMan from source you need to have Qt 5.x ([qt.io](http://www.qt.io/download/)) installed.
 The easiest way then is to open the `peakman.pro` file in the `src` folder with Qt Creator and compile PeakMan from there.

+## Windows
+Be sure to install gcc together with Qt.

+## Mac OS X
+You need to have Xcode installed.

+## Linux
+You might need to install further dependencies such as `mesa-common-dev` (build error `fatal error: GL/gl.h: No such file or directory`) or `libgl1-mesa-dev` (build error `cannot find -lGL`).